-Dr Fragomen is a Professor of Orthopedic Surgery, and he has presented his clinical and biomechanical research at medical meetings and has authored articles for various Orthopaedic journals and textbooks.
+Dr Fragomen is a Professor of Orthopedic Surgery, and he has presented his clinical and biomechanical research at medical meetings and has authored articles for numerous orthopaedic journals and textbooks.
 He has lectured extensively on related topics to residency training programs and in the community setting.
 He maintains a position as a reviewer on the editorial staff for Clinical Orthopaedics and Related Research and the Journal of Orthopaedic Research.
 He served as the president of the LLRS-ASAMI North America from 2019-2021 and remains on the Board.
 He is a member of the AAOS Board of Subspeciality Societies.

 Skeletal Reconstruction: Adult & Pediatric

 Limb Deformity Correction & Bone Lengthening Surgery

 Fracture care & Problem Fractures: Nonunions & Malunions

 Ankle, Knee, & Hip Distraction

 Joint Preservation, Limb Realignment & Minimally Invasive Surgery